 - Sunflower seeds or pips

-- Soak the chile ancho in the boiling water and set aside In a pan that does not stick, roast the tomatoes, the onion, and the garlic until charred.
+- Soak the chile ancho in the boiling water and set it aside.
+In a pan that does not stick, roast the tomatoes, the onion, and the garlic until charred.

 - Preheat the oven to 350ºF.